arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-4.md

 ### Step 6
 Also with `factorsOf(6)`, the algorithm works.

-Does it mean we are done?<br/>
+Wait a minute: does it mean we are done?<br/>
 We don't know.
 The test suite is green and technically this should mean there are no evidences of bugs.<br/>
 But we also know we have proceeded by arbitrary &mdash; and probably simplistic &mdash; examples.

-The said truth is: we cannot trust the test suite, at this point.
+The said truth is: we cannot completely trust the test suite, at this point.
+It might not be expressing the business functionality in its entirety.
+In a way, it might be lying.<br/>
 Not being led by tests, we cannot but use our brains and commonsense, and keep adding a further test.

 ### Step 7
-Again, all the tests are green.<br/>
+Again, all the tests are green.

 Damn.
 Shall we finally stop?
 Maybe yes, the algorithm is complete, and there are no bugs.<br/>
 But there are!
 The algorithm will not work with `8`.